 Students do not need to bring their games or PE kits to school on the first day of Year 7.
 Subsequently they should refer to their timetable and bring in games or PE kits on the days on which they are required.
 Students do not need to have a mobile phone at school.
-If, however, they do have one, they should be kept in their locker during the school day.
+If, however, they do have one, they should be turned off and kept in their locker during the school day.

 Day two onwards